intellistream/AllianceDB/README.md

 ## TODO

-1. PCM counters are unstable, always give -XXX cpu utilizations during end-to-end measurement.
-3. move all control variables into a dedicated header file "control.hpp".
+1. move all control variables into a dedicated header file "control.hpp".
 Currently, they are scattered in multiple files including common_functions.h perf_counter.h, params.h
 4. Auto install all required lib and tools.
 Auto config all required configurations.

 ## Third-party Lib